nitsanavni/nitsan-asks.github.io/_posts/2024-1-8-Capability-Traps.md

 The team decides it cannot afford to invest in automation, trapping itself in an ever increasing effort of carrying out the task manually in an attempt to meet performance expectations.

-# Delayed Performance Gain
+# Delayed Improved Capabilities

-In many instances of capability traps there's a delay between the investment in building better capabilities and the actual performance gain.
+In many instances of capability traps there's a delay between the investment in building better capabilities and the actual gains.

 This delay is more pronounced for some kinds of capabilities, for example capabilities that require learning.